 The message resonated with one of my podcast listeners and he decided to check out Charity: Water with his daughter as well.
 Together they chose to donate their money to support the organization and provide more access to clean drinking water to those who need it most.

 It was probably one of the coolest and most impactful moments of my short podcasting life.
 I put out a message of respect for your global neighbor and it was received and reverberated.

 5. Podcasting is a Stress Reliever

 Everyone needs a good hobby to relax or something to simply take your mind off of the daily grind.
 That's what I love about podcasting!

-Whether I'm editing my latest show or interviewing a dynamic guest, this hobby of mine takes the weight of the world off my shoulders for a couple of hours each morning.
+Whether I'm editing my latest show or interviewing a dynamic guest, this hobby of mine takes the weight of the world off my shoulders for a while.

-Podcasting also lets me flex my creative muscle a bit.
-By planning out each of my weekly shows, I'm the producer, the writer and the talent all in one.
+Podcasting also lets me flex my creative muscle.
+By planning out each of my weekly shows, I'm the producer, the writer, and the talent all in one.

 Did I mention how fun it is yet?
 Ha!

 How Do I Get Started?

 What could you talk about for hours and hours and hours?
 For me, it's personal finance.
 For you, that may be a completely different topic.
 Find your passion topic and run with it.